 Cervico-vaginal lavage is to be performed on all women whether or not the cervix is present.
-During the baseline visit, cervico-vaginal lavage is performed last.
-At follow-up visits, cervico-vaginal lavage is to be performed following the collection of vaginal swabs and before the collection of cervical swabs and Pap smear.
+During the baseline visit of WIHS I through IV recruits, cervico-vaginal lavage is performed last.
+At WIHS V baseline as well as all follow-up visits, cervico-vaginal lavage is to be performed following the collection of vaginal swabs and before the collection of cervical swabs and Pap smear.